vprusso/toqito/docs/contributing.rst

 --------------

-We use :code:`sphinx` to build the documentation.
+We use :code:`sphinx` to build the documentation and `doctest` to test the examples in the documentation and function docstrings.
 To build the documentation locally, make sure :code:`sphinx` and :code:`sphinx-rtd-theme` are installed when poetry was used to install :code:`toqito`.

 .. code-block:: bash